Planning your trip to Maui, Hawaii!

 • Practice aloha!
 This word is so much more than a greeting.
 It’s also love, peace, and compassion

-• Be kind to the people you meet and remember that Hawaii is the Hawaiian people’s home!
+• Be kind to the people you meet and remember that Hawaii is native Hawaiians’ home!
 We are all lucky to be here!

 • Try to avoid geotagging specific locations on Instagram.
 Places that were once sacred and private are becoming overrun due to social media.
 If you find a special spot, tag it more discreetly using simply “Maui,” the name of the closest town, or something vague